moiseevigor/moiseevigor.github.io/_appendices/2026-05-01-geometry-of-seeing-A1-lie-groups.md

 Appendix A2 will use this language to give *the right* definition of a contact structure and prove Chow–Rashevskii.
 Appendix A3 will derive the Lie–Poisson equations $\dot h_1 = h_2 h_3, \dot h_2 = -h_1 h_3, \dot h_3 =
--h_1 h_2$ — the equations Part 2 §1 asserts without proof — directly from the
+-h_1 h_2$ — the equations Part&nbsp;2 §1 asserts without proof — directly from the
 Pontryagin Maximum Principle.

 </div><!-- /.l-body -->